claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Filter policy:** allows you to filter a subset a messages only to be delivery.
 JSON policy used to filter messages
 - **Message Data Protection**: Message data protection safeguards the data that's published to your Amazon SNS Topic.
 - **Delivery Policy**: defined how SNS **retries** the delivery of messages when **server-side errors** occur.
 Each delivery protocol has its own delivery policy.
-- **SNS Dead Letter Queue (DLQ)** will send fail message attempts to an SQS queue.
-Topic and Queue type need to match.
 ## SQS
 ![[Pasted image 20241014155049.png]]
 **Messaging System**: Used to provide asynchronous communication and decouple processes via messages/events from a sender and receiver (producer and consumer)